Vaccines to mobilize B cells for cancer

 TECHNOLOGY OVERVIEW

 Our technology is a vaccine that induces patients’ own B cells to produce antibodies that target cancer exclusive peptide MHCI molecules.
-Specifically, we have developed an antigen design that efficiently delivers a cancer peptide MHCI molecule to the lymph node.
-This antigen design uniquely triggers the production of peptide MHCI targeting antibodies while traditional antigens (i.e. peptides or whole protein from which the peptides are derived from) fail to do so.
+Specifically, we have developed an antigen design that efficiently delivers a single-chain cancer peptide-MHCI (pMHCI) molecule to the lymph node (Figure 1).
+This antigen design uniquely triggers the production of peptide MHCI targeting antibodies from B cells while traditional antigens (i.e. peptides or whole protein from which the peptides are derived from) fail to do so.
+The antigens can be delivered through multiple vaccine modalities such as recombinant proteins or encoded in mRNA.
 Overall, we provide a vaccine platform that induces continuous production of cancer exclusive antibodies directly within patients.

 Figure 1.
 Overview.
 (A) B cell antigen that uses MHCI molecule displaying cancer peptides.
 (B) Secretion of Abs by plasma cells that exclusively target cancer cells.